PeeblyWeeb/Forget/README.md

 # Forget
 A bulk message deletion tool for Discord similar to undiscord, but better.

+> [!WARNING]
+> **Forget is technically against [Discord's Terms of Service](https://discord.com/terms)** as it is considered a self bot.
+> I am not responsible for your account getting disabled and or terminated, use at your own risk.
+You have been warned.

 ## Features
 - **Save state** You can close Forget and re-open it later and continue where you left off.
 - **Archive deleted messages** Forget never deletes cached messages, so you can reconstruct your conversations later!